-Let’s take hiring and firing at a firm as the starting equation.
+Take hiring and firing at a firm as an example.

 In most firms we see, hiring is a quick and easy exercise.
-You make a case, interview some people and hire the bloke your gut votes for.
+You make a case for the role, interview some people and hire the bloke your gut votes for.

-Firing is its antonym.
-It’s a long, painful, extended process with HR acting as the living embodiment of a Indian Govt Department that has won untold medals for ‘suicides-on-account-of-dealing-with’.
+Firing is its polar opposite.
+It’s a long, painful, extended process with HR acting as the spiritual embodiment of an Calcutta Municipal Department from 1983.

-Here, HIRING should be long, detailed and thorough and firing should be easier.
+HIRING should be long, detailed and thorough and firing should be easier.
 Not easy, EASIER, when the employee is in the bottom percentile.
-The DECISION to fire should be long, detailed and thorough but the act and the process should be the length of a typical overacted SRK movie (=all his movies = 4 hours?)
+The DECISION to fire should be long, detailed and thorough but the act and the process should be the length of a typical hindi movie (= 4 hours?)

 Hire slow.
 Fire fast.
 Prosper.